Borrego/Bear Wallow Trail

 Sue, Diana, and Steve starting down the trail

-Roughly (this is an estimate from memory) eight miles up this road, just after you leave Hyde Memorial park, there is a parking area on your left.
+Just after you leave Hyde Memorial park, there is a parking area on your left.
 This is the trailhead parking area.
 The trailhead is shown here in the photo, and it is at the edge of the parking area.

 About the hike: